sindrekjr/reduceToChunks/README.md

 );
 // ^ [['One'], undefined, ['Two'], undefined, ['Three'], undefined, ['Four']]
 ```
-As seen above, when the given function multiplies each item's index by 2, every odd index is undefined in the resulting array.
+As seen above, when the chunkFunc multiplies each item's index by 2, every odd index is undefined in the resulting array.

 ## Advanced Examples
 #### Group numbers by remainder